fhunleth/relsync/README.md

 presync() ->
     io:format("Got a presync~n"),
-    % Need to kill the ports to update them. os:cmd("killall gpio_port"),

-    % Mount read-write so that we can update files mount:remount("/", [rw]).
+    % Stop the application so that any active ports are
+    % exited.
+This is needed or relsync won't be able to update
+    % the binary.
+    application:stop(myapp).

 postsync() ->
     io:format("Got a postsync~n"),

-    % Remount as read-only so that the system
-    % is like it normally is.
-    mount:remount("/", [ro]).
+    % Start the app back up
+    application:start(myapp).
 ```